A Drug That Eases Miscarriages Is Difficult For Women To Get

 In Canada, where Herbst took mifepristone for her miscarriage, women can get their prescriptions for mifepristone filled at pharmacies like any other medication.

-No definitive data exist on the number of clinics in the U.S. that stock mifepristone, according to Rachel Jones, a researcher with the Guttmacher Institute who studies mifepristone, but academic medical centers and clinics that provide abortions tend to be the places where doctors can prescribe it.
-Danco representatives say they can't provide information on the number and types of sites that stock mifepristone due to confidentiality agreements.
+No definitive data exist on the number of clinics in the U.S. that stock mifepristone, according to Rachel Jones, a researcher with the Guttmacher Institute who studies the drug, but academic medical centers and clinics that provide abortions tend to be the places where doctors can prescribe it.
+Danco representatives say they can't provide information on the number and types of sites that stock mifepristone because of confidentiality agreements.

 The restrictions on mifepristone mean that most doctors aren't able to prescribe it for women who are miscarrying.
 That can leave these women in the lurch.

-Take Allison Wray, an office manager for a construction company in Vancouver, Wash., who has been trying to get pregnant for the last several months.
+Take Allison Wray, an office manager for a construction company in Vancouver, Wash., who has been trying to get pregnant for the past several months.
 She was diagnosed with a miscarriage in November, and she wanted to avoid surgery.
 Her doctor prescribed only misoprostol for her.

 The misoprostol didn't work, and she had to return to her doctor after about five days without passing the miscarriage.